I love thee, I love but thee

 UPDATED!
-After I posted this, Professor Stanley Wells (of The Shakespeare Birthplace Trust) made the comment that perhaps particular quote may have been at least in part inspired by Shakespeare.
-Can you guess which play, and which quote?
+After I posted this, Professor Stanley Wells (of The Shakespeare Birthplace Trust) made the comment that perhaps a particular quote may have been at least in part inspired by Shakespeare.
+Can you guess which play and which quote?

 How about Hamlet?

 “Doubt thou the stars are fire, Doubt that the sun doth move …”

 An interesting idea!
 I knew there was a reason I liked this quote. 🙂